kadendavis866/CS321_Lab4/README.md

 bits of storage, but one bit is reserved for the sign of the number so we can store up to 31 DNA bases in a single long.
 For this reason, the maximum allowed sequence length *k* for this project is 31.

-With BTree containing as much information as they do it is not always efficient to save the data in memory, thus a DISKREADWRITE is used to store the information on the users storage instead of the RAM.
+With BTree containing as much information as they do, it is not always efficient to save the data in memory, thus a DISKREADWRITE is used to store the information on the users storage instead of the RAM.
 To create a BTree from a DNA sequences we read in a GBK file with the start of the sequence being denoted with the term "ORIGIN".
-We then use a "sliding window" method (ignoring N's) to read in the subsequences with a provided sequence length.
+We then use a "sliding window" method (excluding windows with an 'N') to read inthe subsequences with a provided sequence length.
 For example the line "AGTCNTACGT" with sequence length 3 would add the substrings, "AGT", "GTC", ...
 "TAC", "ACG", "CGT".
-The sequence is read into the BTree using this method (converting the strings to longs) and then saved to the Disk, root node is kept in memory.
+The sequence is read into the BTree using this method with the strings converted to longs and then saved to the disk while the root node is kept in memory.

-For GeneBankSearch.java the BTree file from GeneBankCreateBTree is used to read in a BTree and then search that tree for specific queries.
-This file verifies that the Query substring length matches with the BTrees length and then uses the BTree's get method to find the frequency of each of the queried substrings.
+For GeneBankSearch.java, the BTree file from GeneBankCreateBTree is used to read in a BTree and then search that tree for specific queries.
+This file verifies that the query substring length matches with the BTrees length and then uses the BTree's get method to find the frequency of each of the queried substrings.

 TESTING: